 Southworth took a leave of absence because of illness two-thirds of the way through the Braves 1949 season but, even then, his record still was 55-54.
 He returned for another full season in 1950, going 83-71 before lasting just 60 games in 1951 then stepping down again.

-His record parallels any of the all-time great managers.
 In six of his nine full seasons, Southworth's teams won 90 or more games.
 In four of his nine full seasons, Southworth's teams reached the World Series.
-In a managing career of 1,748 games, Southworth's teams were 340 games above .500.
+In a managing career of 1,770 games, Southworth's teams were 340 games above .500.